The COVID-19 (C19) crisis has led to significant human and economic losses.

-- Ready-to-use macro and alternative datasets in one place (click here to receive fortnightly updates) avoiding hundreds of hours required in data aggregation and validation
+- Ready-to-use macro and alternative datasets in one place (click here saving hundreds of hours spent in data collection and validation

-- A unique representation of various high frequency proxy indicators help gauge economic uncertainty
+- Unique representation of various high-frequency proxy indicators help gauge economic uncertainties

-- Easy-to-read charts that cover all lockdowns/unlock phases since the start of the pandemic
+- Easy-to-read charts cover all lockdown/unlock phases since the start of the pandemic

 Subscribe for FREE fortnightly updates and save time on data collection and validation